CourseReps/ECEN452-SP18/Students/tim721w/Lab6/README.md

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/tim721w/Lab6/N5_MaxFlat_BSF_T-Line_S11_S21_phase.png)<br>

 ## Conclusion
 In this lab, I learn how to design filters on microstrip line, among them are LPF and BSF.
 Furthermore, I also learn how to fabricate my design and understand more the process of implementing a filter.
-Although the simulated results are not exactly the same as hardware design (actual central frequency shifted to 3.4GHz), and this may due to measurement error, hand made error, but I still gain a lot of knowledge from this lab.
+Although the simulated results are not exactly the same as hardware design (actual central frequency shifted to 3.4GHz) results, this may due to measurement error and hand made error, the S parameter plots are still similiar to each other showing that it's a band stop filter.

 ## Hindsight
 I wish I could have more time doing calculation before starting the Lab.
 That can make the troubleshooting more easily if all the parameters are more precisely.